orienteed/b2bstore-boilerplate-adapter/README.md

 ### &emsp;**Configuration of ESlint, Prettier and Husky**

-The boilerplate comes with a pre-configured setup for linting and formatting your code using [ESlint](https://eslint.org/), [Prettier](https://prettier.io/) and [Husky](https://typicode.github.io/husky/#/).
+The boilerplate has a pre-configured setup for linting and formatting your code using [ESlint](https://eslint.org/), [Prettier](https://prettier.io/) and [Husky](https://typicode.github.io/husky/#/).
 This helps to ensure that your code follows best practices and is easy to read and maintain.

-### &emsp;**Upload the library to npmjs.com**

-The _"main"_ branch of the repository includes the code necessary to upload the adapter library to npmjs.com (`package.json` and `vite.config.js`).
-This allows you to easily share and distribute your adapter with other developers.

-### &emsp;**Usage the library in [B2BStore project](https://github.com/orienteed/b2bstore)**
+### &emsp;**Usage of the library in the [B2BStore project](https://github.com/orienteed/b2bstore)**

 The _"develop"_ branch of the repository includes the code needed to develop and test the adapter in the [B2BStore project](https://github.com/orienteed/b2bstore).
-This includes the necessary commands and confifuration to run the adapter in the storefront.
+This includes the necessary commands and configuration to run the adapter in the storefront.

+### &emsp;**Upload the library to _npmjs.com_**

+The _"main"_ branch of the repository includes the code necessary to upload the adapter library to _npmjs.com_ (`package.json` and `vite.config.js`).
+This allows you to share and distribute your adapter with other developers easily.

 </br>